benediktkr/zflux/README.md

 ## Overview

-The usecase this was written to improve reliability of InfluxDB, especially when the InfluxDB server is on a different network than the clients.
-If the connection goes down, or the server is unreachable, the client has to handle the error and buffer datapoints.
+This was written as a way to improve reliability of InfluxDB, especially when the InfluxDB server lives on a different network than the clients/producers.
+If the connection between them and the server goes down, or the server is otherwise unreachable, the client has to handle the error and buffer datapoints.

 The purpose of `zflux` is to sit on the same network as the hosts producing the data sent to InfluxDB and act as the InfluxDB client.
 It recieves the messages from the producers via its SUB socket.
-If the IfluxDB client is not reached, the messages get added to the buffer which is then emptied when the server is responsive again.
+If the IfluxDB client cant be reached, the messages get added to the buffer which is then emptied when the server is reachable.

 It supports both using `connect()` and `bind()`, but if both are defined it will default to using `connect()`.